 Children and Youth—$48,761 We encourage and challenge our students to follow Jesus passionately and help make the world a better place, while welcoming doubts, questions, and struggles.
 We will strengthen youth leadership and intergenerational connections, and continue to offer age-appropriate fun.

 Prayer and Healing—$84,454 Through prayer, we experience transformational healing that centers us in the love of God, and enables us to reach out to others.
 In addition to prayer-focused events and activities, we will continue to promote prayer as an integral part of discipleship for people of all ages.

-Small Groups—$16,411 Small groups provide a safe and challenging place to experience growth, community and servanthood.
-We will support discipleship groups as they increasingly move from discussion to action, and encourage the formation of new groups that contribute to our vision.
+Small Groups—$10,887 Small groups provide a place to experience growth, community and servanthood.
+We will support discipleship groups as they increasingly reach out to neighbors and friends, and we will continue to encourage the formation of new groups that contribute to our vision.

 Social Justice—$19,273 We will provide opportunities to become more engaged in social justice issues—particularly with regard to racial equity in public education.
 And we will continue to strengthen our relationships with service day and farm-related partners.

 Farm—$32,501 We will generate greater publicity for the farm to attract more people of all ages onto our property, and further promote awareness of food justice and ecology issues through signage and events.
 We will continue to deepen our relationships with partners and volunteers.